IAMSSROBINSON/ls-js110/01_javascript_collections/05_introduction_to_the_pedac_process/02_data_structures_and_algorithms.md

 <br>

+Try to work through the "understand the problem" part of this problem on your own, and write the input, output, and rules for it.

 // PROBLEM:
 // Given a string, write a function `palindromeSubstrings` which returns
 // all the substrings from a given string which are palindromes.
 Consider // palindrome words case sensitive.